joshuamkite/tarot-card-shuffle-draw-lambda/README.md

 - **Reversed Cards**: Option to include reversed cards in the draw.
 - **Random Draw**: Utilizes high-quality randomness using `crypto/rand`.
 - **Web Interface**: User-friendly web interface for easy interaction.
-- **API Endpoints**: Flexible API for programmatic access.
+- **Microservice architecture**: Separate functions for each API.

 ## Deployment

 ### Prerequisites
 - AWS CLI configured with necessary permissions.
 - AWS SAM CLI installed.
+- GoLang installed.

 ### Steps

 1. **Build and Deploy the SAM Application:**

-   By default a defined DNS entry is required.
-If you don't want this, see below.
+   By default a predefined DNS entry is required.
+If you don't want this, see alternative below.

    Example command: